 - 2.2.1 The St Albans City and District Local Plan dates back to 1994 and is one of the oldest in the country.
-In 2007, a Direction the new Local Plan is adopted.
-Relevant saved policies are outlined below: - 2.2.2 Policy 1: Metropolitan Green Belt states that 'within the Green Belt, except for development in Green Belt settlements for: - a) mineral extraction: - b) agriculture; - c) small scale facilities for parks and recreation; - d) other uses appropriate to rural areas;

-e) conversion of existing buildings to appropriate new uses, where this can be achieved without substantial rebuilding works or harm to the character and appearance of the countryside.
+In 2007, a Direction was made saving specified policies of the District Local Plan Review 1994, these saved policies will remain in place until the new Local Plan is adopted.
+Relevant saved policies are outlined below: - 2.2.2 Policy 1: Metropolitan Green Belt states that 'within the Green Belt, except for development in Green Belt settlements referred to in Policy 2 or in very special circumstances, permission will not be given for purposes other than that required - a) mineral extraction: - b) agriculture; - c) small scale facilities for parks and recreation; - d) other uses appropriate to rural areas; - e) conversion of existing buildings to appropriate new uses, where this can be achieved without substantial rebuilding works or harm to the character and appearance of the countryside.